-- c.
-For purposes of this part, these school district employees are considered employees of the county superintendent of schools having jurisdiction over the school district by which they are employed. - 5.
-Government Code Section 20617 - a.
+- a.
+All qualifying classified employees of the county superintendent of schools whose compensation is paid from the county school service fund, except employees electing pursuant to Section 1313 of the Education Code to continue membership in a county system. - b.
+All the employees of school districts and community college districts existing on July 1, 1949, or thereafter formed (note: there are some exclusions from this provision). - c.
+For purposes of this part, these school district employees are considered employees of the county superintendent of schools having jurisdiction over the school district by which they are employed. - 2.
+Government Code Section 20221 requires each school employer and the chief administrative officer of a contracting agency, or any other person whom its governing board may designate, to furnish to CalPERS information on the change in status of members. - 3.
+Government Code Section 20222.5 authorizes the CalPERS board to obtain information needed during an audit. - 4.
+Payment of Contributions Government Code Section 20617 - a.
 Requires the county superintendent of schools to draw a requisition at the close of each month from the county school service fund and the funds of the respective school districts for amounts equal to the total of the employers' contributions and the contributions deducted from the compensation of employees paid from those funds. - b.
 The county superintendent must deposit these amounts in the county treasury to the credit of the contract retirement fund.
 This fund is often accounted for as a payroll clearing fund in the books of the county office of education. - c.
-Thereafter, warrants are drawn on this fund to remit the employees' and employers' contributions to PERS.
+Thereafter, warrants are drawn on this fund to remit the employees' and employers' contributions to CalPERS. - 5.
+Payment of Contributions - a.
+CalPERS requires a payment of 90% of the total of the employees' and employers' contributions within 15 calendar days after the close of a service period. - b.
+The remaining amount is paid within 30 calendar days after the close of a service period.